 - How to perform sophisticated market research sufficient to generate a substantial pipeline of new clients in both domestic and international markets.

-- How to most effectively initiate, manage and drive forward the entire business development process from the identification of ideal potential new clients to securing new client engagements.
+- How to most effectively initiate, manage and drive forward the entire business development process.
+The identification of ideal potential new clients to secure new client engagements.

 - How to create legal transactions around those ideal commercial opportunities you’ve already identified while working in concert with subject matter practitioners and prospective clients.